mifi/reactive-video/README.md

 Reactive Video fires up one or more Puppeteer/Chromium tabs to render the React component hierarchy and rapidly capture screenshots for each frame when they are done rendering.

-NOTE: It starts a HTTP server on `localhost` serving files in the current directory.
+NOTE: It starts a HTTP server on `localhost` serving files in the current directory for the Puppeteer client.

 ## Features